vitor-mariano/tumblr-php/README.md

 ``` php
 use MatheusMariano\Tumblr\Connector\Auth\OAuth;
 ```
-and then instantiating it with all the necessary keys.
+and then instantiating with all the necessary keys.
 ``` php
 $auth = new OAuth; // Also accepts ordered parameters.
 $auth->consumerKey = '...';